Researchers seek ‘hidden’ cohort of men having sex with other men

 Missed

-Gay Health Network (GHN) spokesman Niall Cowley said the 9 per cent figure was lower than in comparable Western countries and that cohort may be missed.
+A GHN spokesman said the 9 per cent figure was lower than in comparable Western countries and that cohort may be missed.

 He said it was relatively easy to reach men who were gay or bisexual, but not men who identify as neither.